7 Conversion Rate Optimization Strategies Every Business Should Use

 The best part is that if you can increase conversions on your non-advertising landing pages, it’ll often send a positive signal to search engines, which can increase your rankings.
 That’s because, since users took an action on your site, they likely stayed on your website vs. bouncing back to the search results.

-2. Test above the fold
+2. Incorporate CRO strategies above the fold

 Almost every conversion optimization strategy considers the above the fold area, which is what users see when they first arrive at your site.
 It’s the content before people have to scroll to see more.
 If you don’t provide compelling content and design above the fold, you’ll lose valuable traffic and revenue.